yashsdeshmukh/personalprojects/README.md

 # personalprojects
-in search of indepth computer knowledge
+in search of computer knowledge